kjabr/ACL-PUB-SUB/README.md

 40 permit ip 192.168.7.6/32 143.18.5.1/32

 ```
-You may want to place the commit_ACLs.py file in the same directory to make it a little easier to run.
+You may want to place the commit_ACLs.py file in the same directory as the ACL file to make it a little easier to run.
 Or perhaps create a soft link to the commit_ACL.py.

 Note on the formatting of the ACL file.
-You can a pound "#" for comments.
+You can use a pound "#" for comments.
 You can have as many comments as you want and anywhere in the file.
 You can also have blank lines.
 That helps make the file more readable.

 ### On the Cisco switch (running NX-OS for example):